president, California Nurses Association

 Larry Bensky reports from Cleveland for the founding convention of The Labor Party.
 Nine endorsing unions and hundreds of independent activists meet at the Cleveland Convention Center.
-Benski and Goodman speak to Costello and Zero about creating a new political party.
+Bensky and Amy Goodman speak to Kit Costello and Jerry Zero about creating a new political party.

 Costello believes the party can ensure social and economic rights of workers, including working conditions, health care, and a living wage.
 The California Nurses Association, which she leads, has already pushed initiatives onto state ballots.